-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
 Disconnect any cables connected to the expansion card or expansion-card riser. - 4.
 Lift the expansion-card latch. - 5.
-To remove an expansion card from riser 2, slide the expansion-card holder by pressing on the tab. - Supporting the expansion-card riser by the touch points, hold the expansion card by its edges and remove it from the expansion-card connector on the riser. - If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and close the expansion-card latch.
+To remove an expansion card from riser 2, pull the blue latch on the expansion-card holder. - 6.
+Hold the expansion card by its edges and remove it from the expansion-card connector on the riser. - 7.
+If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and close the expansion-card latch.